ADULT Modern Dance Summer Intensive - Mutual Dance Theatre and Arts Centers

 • -

-LUNCH SEMINAR: HISTORY OF MODERN DANCE IN A NUTSHELL with JEANNE MAM-LUFT Artistic Director of Mutual Dance Theatre
+(OPTIONAL LUNCH & LECTURE) HISTORY OF MODERN DANCE IN A NUTSHELL with JEANNE MAM-LUFT Artistic Director of Mutual Dance Theatre *she/her

 • -